overGDev/MDMv2-test/sections/02-installation.md

 # Instalation

-This is how to install.
+This is how to install the program.